 You want top candidates to work for you, but where can you find them?
 In recent years, companies have had a more difficult time recruiting top talent.
 One survey found that 67% of recruiters say that their biggest challenge in hiring is finding skilled and high quality candidates.

-But why is it becoming increasingly hard to recruit and maintain the right talent.
 Here we list 5 challenges of recruiting and maintaining talent.

-1. Shift in the generational workforce
+1) Shift in the generational workforce

-2. Lack of experience
+2) Lack of experience

 It would also be worth checking the requirements you have listed for the job.
 Most companies have a “perfect” candidate in mind when they write their job announcements, which results in a laundry list of requirements.
 Too many requirements can deter talented potential employees from considering the vacant position.
 Craft your vacancy announcements carefully.
 Only list items as requirements if they are essential from day one or cannot be learned along the way.

 “We spend too much time recruiting and not enough time working with the players we have.” – Alex Agase

 If the talent pool is shrinking, then it should come as no surprise that the competition for skilled employees has significantly increased.
 In a candidate’s market, it can be hard to appeal to talented individuals.

 Luckily, many employees (particularly the younger generations) want more than a paycheck.
 Many candidates are prioritizing a good workplace culture, good work-life balance, and flexible/remote working options.
 In fact, studies have found that 71% of U.S. workers agree that the ability to work remotely would make them more likely to choose one employee over another and 76% of respondents would be more loyal to their employers if they had flexible work options.